ironhack-labs/data-prework-labs/README.md

 Question: How old are you if you were born in 1990?

 ### Answer

 ```
 current = 2019
 born = 1990
 age = current - born
 print ('Age =', age)
 ```

 ### Output

 ```
 >>> Age = 29
 ```

-Do as much as you can and good luck.
+Try your best and good luck.
 In some cases the use of functions is recommended.